ropensci-archive/opendata/README.md

 ### Ecological and Evolutionary Biology

 -   [ALA4R](https://github.com/AtlasOfLivingAustralia/ALA4R) (not on CRAN): Programmatic R interface to the [Atlas of Living Australia](http://www.ala.org.au/).
 [Source on GitHub](https://github.com/ropensci/ALA4R)
+-   [BAAD: a Biomass And Allometry Database for woody plants](https://github.com/traitecoevo/baad.data) (not on CRAN): an interface to access data from a data paper published in *Ecology* .
+[Full source for the database is also on GitHub](https://github.com/dfalster/baad).
 -   [BioMart](http://www.Bioconductor.ohttp://cran.rstudio.com/web/packages/release/bioc/html/BioMart.html) (not on CRAN) retrieves data from a number of public biological data repositories using a <http://www.biomart.org> database.
 -   [dismo](http://cran.rstudio.com/web/packages/dismo/index.html): Species distribution modeling, with wrappers to Google APIs for maps and geocoding.
 -   [ecoengine](http://cran.rstudio.com/web/packages/ecoengine/index.html): ecoengine ( <http://ecoengine.berkeley.edu/>) provides access to more than 2 million georeferenced specimen records from the Berkeley Natural History Museums. <http://bnhm.berkeley.edu/>.
 [Source on GitHub](https://github.com/ropensci/ecoengine)